Teaching Notes

 Rationale

-My World GIS is a powerful tool that allows users to create their own maps displaying many types of information.
-As users perform data analysis and observe the patterns within the data, they can begin to form their own hypotheses regarding data patterns, anomalies and trends.
-This case study emphasizes pattern detection and the concept of anomaly.
+My World GIS is a powerful tool that allows students to create their own maps displaying many types of information.
+As students perform data analysis and observe the patterns within the data, they can begin to form their own hypotheses regarding data patterns, anomalies and trends.
+This case study emphasizes pattern detection and the concept of an anomaly.
 Teachers can choose to use this lesson as a lead-in to a discussion of the greater impacts of the ocean on weather and climate.
-Some possible links to curricular topics include: the El Niño Southern Oscillation (ENSO) coupled system, weather patterns and impacts of El Niño regionally, and remote sensing applications and techniques.
-Once students have acquired the skill of downloading data from servers and analyzing that data for anomalies they can return to the THREDDS or other servers and seek out other data to examine.
+Some possible links to curricular topics include: the El Niño Cycle and Oceans.

 Background Information

-In the opening section of the lesson, users have the opportunity to look at data from broad range of years and over a large area.
-From this examination users will to develop an understanding of the SST associated with a "normal" year before contrasting that pattern with either an El Niño or La Niña year.
+In the opening section of the lesson, students will look at data from a broad range of years and over a large geographic area.
+From this examination, they will develop an understanding of the SST associated with a "normal" year, before contrasting that pattern with either an El Niño or La Niña year.
+Links to additional background information can be found in the Going Further section of this chapter.

 Instructional Strategies